-Sometimes, you may need to estimate Excel’s proper or improper integrals.
-There is no built-in software in Excel for computing the integrals.
-However, you can use a dedicated add-in, ExceLab 365 Calculus Functions, from the Microsoft AppSource.
-The add-in provides you with a function named QUADF that can calculate the integrals.
-But unfortunately, the QUADF function doesn’t work accordingly.
-That’s why you won’t be able to compute the integrals with the QUADF function.
-We have discussed an alternative way to calculate the integrals in Excel whenever you face the problem that QUADF is not working in Excel.
-So, let’s get started.
+There is no built-in function in Excel for computing proper or improper integrals.
+However, we can use a dedicated add-in, ExceLab 365 Calculus Functions, from the Microsoft AppSource.
+The add-in provides a function named QUADF that can calculate the integrals.
+But unfortunately, the QUADF function doesn’t always work as expected.

-Reasons with Solution If QUADF Function Is Not Working in Excel
+Reasons Why the QUADF Function Is Not Working in Excel and the Solution

 Possible Reasons Why QUADF Is Not Working in Excel

-- Suppose the QUADF function is disabled in Excel.
-That means if you don’t install the ExceLab 365 Calculus Functions Add-in in your Excel application.
+- The QUADF function is disabled in Excel.
+Install the ExceLab 365 Calculus Functions Add-in in your Excel application and it should then work.

-For your clarification, we have taken an integral function to apply the QUADF function.
+To explain the problem, we have taken the following integral function to apply the QUADF function:

 ∫(x²+2x+3)dx